 Since 1993

-Charged with Reckless Driving After an Accident in Central Florida?
-A terrible outcome does not automatically mean you committed a crime.
-Call my office to discuss the critical difference between simple negligence and criminal recklessness.
-Call John Guidry: (407) 423-1117
+Charged with Reckless Driving after an accident in Central Florida?
+A tragic outcome does not automatically mean you committed a crime.
+Call John Guidry today at (407) 423-1117 to protect your future.

-- The Result: The State Attorney’s Office and the Sheriff’s Office reviewed this horrific incident and concluded that her actions, while leading to a devastating result, did not constitute criminal reckless driving.
+- The Result: Even with a fatality, the State and the Sheriff’s Office concluded her actions were a tragic mistake, not a crime.
 She was issued a non-criminal citation for Careless Driving.

 John’s Takeaways